-Other academic information, as well as program dates, housing options, special classes, etc., can be found at Sydney's main study abroad page.
+You can find other academic information—as well as program dates, housing options, and special classes—at Sydney's main study abroad page.

-The University of Sydney offers two summer tracks: Term A, which runs late May - early July, and Term B, which runs early July to early August.
-Participate in one or both terms, taking 1 or 2 classes (4 or 8 UMN credits) per term.
+The University of Sydney offers two summer tracks: Term A, which runs late May to early July, and Term B, which runs early July to early August.
+Participate in one or both terms, taking 1 or 2 classes (4 or 8 UofM credits) per term.
 Credit-bearing internship placements in all fields available both terms.
-2018 information, including a class list and other details, are available here.
+See a class list and other details about short term study abroad at Sydney.

 Major Advising Pages

-The University of Sydney offers coursework, and has been identified as a strong curricular match, for the following UMN degree programs,
+The University of Sydney offers coursework, and has been identified as a strong curricular match, for the following UofM degree programs,

 - American Studies